-The ECU will be used -
+The ECU will be used

-- a.)
-As the denominator (numeraire) for the exchange rate mechanism - b.)
-As the basis for a divergence indicator - c.)
-As the denominator for operation in both the intervention and the credit mechanism - d.)
-As a means of settlement between monetary authorities of the EC.
+- as the denominator (numéraire) for the exchange rate mechanism; - as the basis for a divergence indicator; - as the denominator for operations in both the intervention and the credit mechanisms; - as a means of settlement between monetary authorities of the EC.

-The weights of currencies in the ECU will be reexamined and if necessary revised within six months of the entry into force of the system and thereafter every five years or, on request, if the weight of any currency has changed by 25 per cent.
+The weight of currencies in the ECU will be re-examined and if necessary revised within six months of the entry into force of the system and thereafter every five years or, on request, if the weight of any currency has changed by 25 per cent.